The Robert L. Chamberlain Scholarship

 - An unofficial GVSU transcript (available from myPath)

-- An academic writing sample, minimum three full pages in length, submitted for a class during your freshman or sophomore year
+- An academic writing sample, minimum three full pages in length, submitted for a class during your first year or sophomore year

 - A brief essay of between 100-200 words (1-2 paragraphs) in length explaining why you are applying for the English Faculty Scholarship and should you receive the award, how it will assist you in achieving your academic goals